ryantd42/NY-Legislative-Git/2023/S1505B-2023/bill.md

- Introduced  by Sen. GALLIVAN -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions -- committee discharged, bill amended, ordered  reprinted  as  amended and recommitted to said committee
+ Introduced  by Sen. GALLIVAN -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions -- committee discharged, bill amended, ordered  reprinted  as  amended and  recommitted  to said committee -- recommitted to the Committee on Civil Service and Pensions in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

  AN  ACT  to  authorize  Lois  J.  Reid  to apply for ordinary disability retirement benefits from the  New  York  state  and  local  employees'